-- Nursing staff had lead roles in chronic disease management and patients at risk of hospital admission were identified as a priority. - The practice's performance for diabetes management was similar to or slightly higher than national averages, for example 96% of diabetic patients had had a recent foot examination compared to the national average of 90%. - Longer appointments and home visits were available when needed. - All these patients had a named GP and a structured annual review to check their health and medicines needs were being met.
-For those patients with the most complex needs, the named GP worked with relevant health and care professionals to deliver a multidisciplinary package of care. - The practice had devised a long-term conditions leaflet that it gave to patients to help advise them on what they might be able to do to help with their conditions.
+- Nursing staff had lead roles in chronic disease management and patients at risk of hospital admission were identified as a priority. - The practice's performance for diabetes management was similar to or slightly higher than national averages, for example, 90% of diabetic patients in whom the last blood pressure reading was 140/80mmHg or less compared to the local average of 77% and national average of 78%. - Longer appointments and home visits were available when needed. - All these patients had a named GP and a structured annual review to check their health and medicines needs were being met.
+For those patients with the most complex needs, the named GP worked with relevant health and care professionals to deliver a multidisciplinary package of care. - The practice's web site included a section on long term conditions with information and links to factsheets and resources.